evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_Sportback_45_e-tron/_index.md

 ### Availability & Pricing

-This model had world premiere 21.09.2023 and deliveries started December 2023.
+This model had a world premiere on 21.09.2023, and deliveries started in December 2023.